malicialab/iocsearcher/README.md

 >>> searcher.search_data(text)
 ~~~

-If the file is not a PDF, HTML, or text document,
+If the file is not a PDF, HTML, Word (.docx), or text document,
 _open_document_ throws a warning and returns None

 ## Defang and Rearm